 During 2019, five teams successfully completed expeditions: three to Malaysia for turtle conservation, one to Finland and one to Mongolia.
 We are now launching a new cycle of expeditions for 2020 and 2021.

 July 2020 - 7 days to Finland or 14 days to India South (Launch meetings are on Thursday 26 September 2019 and Thursday 10 October 2019 respectively).
 More information about Finland can be found here and more information about India South can be found here.

 July 2021 - 28 days to Borneo (Mt Kinabalu) (Launch meeting is on Thursday 3 October 2019).
 More information about Borneo can be found here.

 Further general information can be found on the Outlook Expeditions website.

-We enjoy a special relationship with our partner school in Auburi, Ghana, The Presbyterian Secondary Technical School.
-On an annual basis students have the opportunity to travel to Ghana as part of Ghana Link.
+We enjoy a special relationship with our partner school in Aburi, Ghana, The Presbyterian Secondary Technical School.
+Students have the opportunity to travel there as part of the Ghana Link.